TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_Pro_v3/fly_e3_pro_v3_general.md

 {% include image.html file="fly_e3_prov3_power.jpg" alt="Fly-E3-Pro-v3 Power Input" caption="Fly-E3-Pro-v3 Power Input" %}

 {% include tip.html content="Even if you don't use a relay, you still need to provide power to both inputs.
-And don't forget to install the fuse. %}
+And don't forget to install the fuse." %}
 ### Maximum Input voltage

 The board can handle an input voltage up to 32v.